-Earthworms in Turf
+Earthworms in Lawn

 Earthworms are tube-shaped insects that live within your soil that feed on organic matter.
 If we’re honest though, they aren’t much of a pest when you look at the positives and negatives.
 Yes, the main bug bear is that they can leave unsightly castings on your lawn but they do much more good than harm.
 They will in fact enrich the soil, aerate the soil, relieve compaction and also decompose thatch.
-So, when it comes to earthworms in your turf, we don’t think they’re much of a nuisance.
+So, when it comes to earthworms in your lawn, we don’t think they’re much of a nuisance.

 What to look out for